Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 ## Unicast and multicast technology

-LoRaWAN technology supports unicast downlinks, but also multicast: a packet send over LoRaWAN radio link can be received by several devices.
+LoRaWAN technology supports unicast downlinks, but also multicast: a packet sent over LoRaWAN radio link can be received by several devices.
 It is useful to address many devices with same content, either a large binary file (firmware upgrade), or same command (e.g: lighting control).
 As IPv6 is also a multicast technology this feature can be used to address a